gartzis/future-time-temporal-path-query-processing/README.md

 ## Experiments

-The paper uses five research questions.
-Each one has a corresponding script.
+The paper uses six research questions.
+RQ1 to RQ5 each have one main runner, while RQ6 is reproduced by two scripts.

 ```bash
 python Experiments/run_RQ1_candidate_space_oracle.py